Birmania/smtp-mailing-queue/readme.txt

 * You can send test mails to test your setup.
 * You can process the mailing queue manually instead of waiting for cronjob.
 * You can display the mailing queue in the backend to see emails that will be sent with next processing.
+* You can display the invalid mails and delete or retry them.

 Coming soon: